Main Navigation

 She/Her/Hers

-Sofia Webb received a B.A. in Sociology from the State University of New York at Geneseo and earned her M.S.W. degree from LSU's distance learning program while living in Hawaii.
+Sofia Gentry received a B.A. in Sociology from the State University of New York at Geneseo and earned her M.S.W. degree from LSU's distance learning program while living in Hawaii.
 After graduating, Sofia spent time working as a school social worker within an alternative high school of Aurora, CO serving primarily immigrant, refugee and asylee students.
 During that time, Sofia prioritized improving mental health support and creating programs to address increasing rates of teen pregnancy and substance use among marginalized youth.
 After this position, Sofia further specialized in trauma treatment and trauma-informed care.
 She currently provides trauma-focused psychotherapy to adolescents and adults in the state of Colorado.
 In addition to her work in private practice, Sofia volunteers in Spark the Change Colorado's mental wellness program.
 Sofia also serves as a member of Violet's Clinical Review Board.

 Timothy Frank